-In the field of industrial standards and conformity assessment, the Europe Agreements aim to achieve the candidate countries' full conformity with Community technical regulations and European standardisation and conformity assessment procedures.
+In the field of industrial standards and conformity assessment, the Europe Agreements aim to achieve the candidate countries' full conformity with Union technical regulations and European standardisation and conformity assessment procedures.
 They also envisage the conclusion of agreements on mutual recognition in these fields.

-The Community therefore negotiated Protocols to the Europe Agreements on Conformity Assessment and Acceptance of Industrial Products (PECAs) with a number of countries that acceded to the European Union on 1 May 2004 - Hungary, the Czech Republic, Lithuania, Latvia, Slovenia, the Slovak Republic and Estonia.
+The European Union therefore negotiated Protocols to the Europe Agreements on Conformity Assessment and Acceptance of Industrial Products (PECAs) with a number of countries that acceded to the European Union on 1 May 2004 - Hungary, the Czech Republic, Lithuania, Latvia, Slovenia, the Slovak Republic and Estonia.
 PECAs can be considered as the major instrument of the pre-accession strategy in the field of the free movement of goods.
 They create an enlarged internal market for products in certain industrial sectors prior to accession, on the basis of the sectors identified by the acceding countries.
 Formal negotiations on PECAs are ongoing with the candidate countries Bulgaria and Romania.